MEBZMasondo/MEBZMasondo/README.md

 # About Me 🎩✨
 - :books: :mortar_board:
-- I am interested in all things computational.
-I love computer technology application to solve problems and add value.
+- I am interested in computer technology to solve problems and add value.

 - 💻
 🖥️